 Because it’s so natural, we really don’t consider how we breathe and how it may affect our general and oral health.

 Your nose is designed to filter, warm and humidify the air you breathe.
-Ideally you should breathe in through your nose 8-12 times per minute, with your tongue in a resting position on your palate.
+Ideally, you should breathe in through your nose 8-12 times per minute, with your tongue in a resting position on your palate.

-For children who breathe through their mouth the upper and lower jaws not develop to their full potential, the air will not be filtered and posture can also be affected.
+For children who breathe through their mouth the upper and lower jaws do not develop to their full potential, the air will not be filtered and posture can also be affected.

 At Infinity Dental Care Winston Hills, we work very closely with other health professionals, such as ENT (Ear, Nose and Throat specialists) paediatricians, sleep physicians and breathing specialists.

 Less than 5% of people breathe efficiently.
 To assess your airway, nasal cavity and breathing we will complete a series of diagnostic tests which may include: